EXECUTIVE FUNCTIONING IMPACTS YOUR CHILD’S LIFE IN AND OUT OF SCHOOL

 Processing speed is also affected by knowledge, experience, and practice.
 The more a person knows about a topic, the easier it is to process new information about that topic quickly.
 That is processing speed at work.
 Therefore, increasing familiarity with routines in and out of school and increasing content knowledge is very important for individuals who process information slowly.

 Monitoring and applying those skills to complete homework is included as a vital part of Brain MAPS.
 The aim is to develop good study habits and to be able to apply them independently.
-Students need a both healthy balance of independence and structured support.
-Student’s independent use of these skills to successfully study for tests, complete long-term projects and for homework and classwork is necessary to be a successful student and therefore is the goal of Brain MAPS.
+Students need both a healthy balance of independence and structured support.
+Independent use of these skills to successfully study for tests, complete long-term projects and for homework and classwork is necessary to be a successful student and therefore is the goal of Brain MAPS.